Hoyasumii/avengers-endgame/README.md

 [Cut to Rocket opening a door, and him and Bruce walking through it.]

 ROCKET: [Grimacing at the smell] What the...
+W